Alternate Blood Hunter

 In the light of the pale moon, an almost feral halfling got down on all fours to sniff the tracks before him.
 The scent of

 goblin was unmistakable, vile rags and rotten meats.
-With a bestial howl, the halfling grew in size and wiry gray fur burst forth from his arms and legs.
+With a bestial howl, the halfling grew in size, and wiry gray fur burst forth from his arms and legs.
 As fast as the wind, the halfling werewolf began another hunt in the light of the full moon.

 Self-Sacrificing Hunters

-The makeup of this sinister ritual varies by Order and era, with each incorporating monstrous curses and magic which grant a Blood Hunter the unique abilities of their Order.
+The makeup of this sinister ritual varies by Order and era, with each incorporating monstrous curses and magic that grant a Blood Hunter the unique abilities of their Order.
 This ritual permanently changes the subject, inoculating its blood with monstrous power at the expense of what makes them a normal mortal.
 Wherever monsters lurk, there also are Blood Hunters who have given up their chance at a mundane life so they may stalk and slay the vile creatures of darkness.

 Editor's Note